FizzzFizzz/New-baseline-for-DRUNet-under-different-assumptions/README.md

 ----

 We are currently retraining each denoisers (MMO, NE-DRUNet, SPC-DRUNet with different $k$, and PC-DRUNet) with power iterative method and a modified power iterative method.
 PC denotes pseudo-contractive, SPC denotes strictly pseudo-contractive.
+Please note that in this repo, the results may be different from the repo [pseudo-contractive denoisers](https://github.com/FizzzFizzz/Learning-Pseudo-Contractive-Denoisers-for-Inverse-Problems).

 # Pseudo-Contractive Denoisers